 The golden hour doesn’t last long.
 “An hour” is used more figuratively.
 The golden hour lasts for a longer or shorter period of time, depending on where it takes place on the earth, and it’s reached when the sun is very low in the sky, (the sun reaches a certain very low altitude about an hour after sunrise or before sunset).
 The closer we are to the Equator, the faster the sun reaches that altitude.
 As we move farther and farther away from the Equator, the sun takes longer to reach that altitude.
 That’s why, in places farthest away from the Equator, the sun never reaches that altitude, and the golden hour lasts for a long time, in certain seasons.
 (Hence the white nights phenomenon that happens in June in places like Saint Petersburg; during the white nights, the sun never dips below the horizon at night.)

 A few ideas for photographing the golden hour:

-– arrive early–that is, before sunrise or sunset, before the sun start changing its color, because once that starts, the change can happen pretty fast
+– arrive early–that is, before sunrise or sunset, before the sun starts changing its color because once that starts, the change can happen pretty fast

 – other ideas, in terms of camera settings: start by setting the camera at its native ISO value; high f-stop number (narrow aperture, in particular when shooting landscapes) and experiment with the shutter speed; also, as White Balance, try Daylight (5500K) WB if there is still some blue in the sky, if not, try to set the WB to Cloudy (or approx 6200K) White Balance to enhance the warmer tones

-– remember, clouds enhance the golden hour experience, make it more dramatic, so look for clouds; also capture silhouettes against the golden hour light
+– remember, clouds enhance the golden hour experience, making it more dramatic, so look for clouds; also capture silhouettes against the golden hour light

 Here are a few images taken during the golden hour: